 According to the previous clauses, the following statements are providing generic recommendations for the presentation of results.

 Each of these measures may be presented in various combinations of elements.
 Hereafter are listed the preferred presentation modes for these various contexts.
-The clause on presentation of results for each parameter specifies which element/s are recommended for its presentation taking into consideration the various conditions of the assessment, in particular the type of the QoS parameters (Opinion Rating (OR), Percentage (%), Time (T), Number (N) or Frequency (Number/Time)) and the mode of assessment (SP data audit, expert panel or customer survey).
-For example for parameter P 102 - Pricing Transparency the recommended elements for the presentation of Opinion Rating (OR) are: Histograms and Mean of Expert Panel and Customer panel assessment ratings.
+The clause on presentation of results for each parameter specifies which element/s are recommended for its presentation taking into consideration the various conditions of the assessment, in particular the type of the QoS parameters (Opinion Rating [OR], Percentage [%], Time or Number) and the mode of assessment (SP data audit, expert panel or customer survey).
+For example for parameter P 102 - Pricing Transparency the recommended elements for the presentation of Opinion Rating [OR] are: Histograms and Mean of Expert Panel and Customer panel assessment ratings.

 As a principle, the presentation of the results should provide as detailed information as possible on the spread of the results, including those of the expert panel members, and not a single figure e.g. a mean value.